terraphim/INCOSE-Systems-Engineering-Handbook/pages/System Maintenance.md

 - Harnessing IT technology for ==maintenance management==.
 This involves rigorous and systematic ==capturing and tracking of operating and maintenance activities== to facilitate analysis and planning.
 - ==Maintenance management== is concerned with the development and review of ==maintenance plans==, as well as securing and coordinating resources, such as budget, ==service parts provisioning==, and management of supporting tasks (e.g., contract administration, engineering support, and quality assurance). ==Maintenance planning== relies on ==level of repair analysis (LORA)== as a function of the ==system acquisition process==.
 Initial planning addresses actions and support necessary to ensure a minimum life cycle cost.
 - ## Process Approaches
 - The purpose of the ==maintenance process== is to sustain the capability of a system to provide a service.
 This process monitors the system’s capability to deliver services, records problems for analysis, takes corrective, adaptive, perfective, and preventive actions, and confirms restored capability.
-As a result of the successful implementation of the maintenance process:
+As a result of the successful ==implementation of the maintenance process==:
-- a maintenance strategy is developed
+- a ==maintenance strategy== is developed
-- maintenance constraints are provided as inputs to requirements
+- ==maintenance constraints== are provided as inputs to requirements
-- replacement system elements are made available
+- ==replacement system elements== are made available
 - services meeting stakeholder requirements are sustained
 - the need for corrective design changes is reported
 - failure and lifetime data are recorded